Alibabade/Fast-photographic-style-transfer/README.md

   <br>
 </div>

-In this repo, we also provide the torch implementation of the Domain Transform (Recursive Filter) described in the paper:
+In this repo, I also provide the torch implementation of the Domain Transform (Recursive Filter) described in the paper:

     Domain Transform for Edge-Aware Image and Video Processing Eduardo S. L. Gastal and Manuel M. Oliveira